-(1) During the second quarter of 2013, we simplified our pricing structure for the North America region by increasing suggested retail prices and reducing total shipping and handling revenues by a similar amount, eliminating a "packaging and handling" line item from our invoices to distributors.
+(1)During the second quarter of 2013 for the North America region and the third quarter of 2013 for the Mexico region, we simplified our pricing structure by increasing suggested retail prices and reducing total shipping and handling revenues by a similar amount, eliminating a "packaging and handling" line item from our invoices to distributors.
 We do not expect these changes to materially impact our consolidated net sales and profitability.
 We anticipate extending these changes to additional markets in future periods.

 Changes in net sales are directly associated with the recruiting and retention of our distributor force, retailing of our products, the quality and completeness of our product offerings that the distributor force has to sell and the number of countries in which we operate.
 Management's role, both in-country and at the region and corporate level, is to provide distributors with a competitive and broad product line, encourage strong teamwork and distributor leadership and offer leading edge business tools and technology services to make doing business with Herbalife simple.
 Management uses the distributor marketing program coupled with educational and motivational tools and promotions to encourage distributors to increase recruiting, retention and retailing, which in turn affect net sales.
-Such tools include Company sponsored sales events such as Extravaganzas, Leadership Development Weekends and World Team Schools where large groups of distributors gather, thus allowing them to network with other distributors, learn recruiting, retention and retailing distributors and become more familiar with how to market and sell our products and business opportunities.
+Such tools include Company sponsored sales events such as Extravaganzas, Leadership Development Weekends and World Team Schools where large groups of distributors gather, thus allowing them to network with other distributors, learn recruiting, retention and retailing techniques from our leading distributors and become more familiar with how to market and sell our products and business opportunities.
 Accordingly, management believes that these development and motivation programs increase the productivity of the sales leader network.
 The expenses for such programs are included in selling, general and administrative expenses.
-Sales are driven by several factors, including the number and product promotions to motivate distributors to increase recruiting, retention and retailing activities.
+Sales are driven by several factors, including the number and productivity of distributors and sales leaders who continually build, educate and motivate their respective distribution and sales organizations.
+We also use event and non-event product promotions to motivate distributors to increase recruiting, retention and retailing activities.
 These promotions have prizes ranging from qualifying for events to product prizes and vacations.
 The costs of these promotions are included in selling, general and administrative expenses.

 The factors described above have helped distributors increase their business, which in turn helps drive Volume Point growth in our business, and thus, net sales growth.
-The discussion below of net sales by geographic region further details some of the specific drivers of growth of our business and causes of sales fluctuations during the three and six months ended June 30, 2013 as compared to the same periods in 2012, as well as the unique growth or contraction factors specific to certain geographic regions or significant countries within a region during these periods.
+The discussion below of net sales by geographic region further details some of the specific drivers of growth of our business and causes of sales fluctuations during the three and nine months ended September 30, 2013 as compared to the same periods in 2012, as well as the unique growth or contraction factors specific to certain geographic regions or significant countries within a region during these periods.
 We believe that the correct business foundation, coupled with ongoing training and promotional initiatives, is required to increase recruiting and retention of distributors and retailing of our products.
 The correct business foundation includes strong country management that works closely with the distributor leadership, actively engaged and unified distributor leadership, a broad product line that appeals to local consumer needs, a favorable regulatory environment, a scalable and stable technology platform and an attractive distributor marketing plan.
 Initiatives, such as Success Training Seminars, Leadership Development Weekends, Promotional Events and regional Extravaganzas are integral components of developing a highly motivated and educated distributor sales organization that will work toward increasing the recruitment and retention of distributors.